Car insurance terms – a glossary

 Voluntary excess

 How much you choose to pay if you make a claim.
 This is usually agreed when you take out the policy.
-Having a higher voluntary excess could bring down the cost of your premium (just make sure you can afford both the voluntary and compulsory excess should you have to claim).
+Having a higher voluntary excess could bring down the cost of your premium (just make sure you can afford both the voluntary and compulsory excess if you have to claim).

 You can find more helpful tips, advice and guides on our car insurance help hub.